 - Don’t try your ‘close’ moves out on strangers!

 - Remember that unless you are a teacher, having done more classes than the person you are dancing with does not qualify you to give them advice on their ability to dance.
-We find that students giving advice to other students during class (and sometimes during social dance time too) can often confuse, and sometimes offend.
-We know your heart is in the right place and you want to help, but please give the less experienced students the opportunity to listen to the instruction coming from the stage, and to find their feet gradually.
+We find that students giving advice to other students can often confuse, and sometimes offend.
+We know your heart is in the right place and you want to help, but please give the less experienced students the opportunity to listen to the instruction from the teachers, and to find their feet gradually.
 Unless someone is dancing dangerously and/or in a manner that is going to hurt them or you, it’s often best to let people learn by their mistakes – remember Ceroc should be a fun not a stressful experience!

 Be aware of your personal approach, safety and hygiene:

-- Especially in the summer months, always bring deodorant, a towel, and a change of top (and this applies to the ladies as much as the guys!).
+- Especially in the summer months, always bring deodorant, a towel, and a change of top.
 Also be aware that the physical contact required for some moves is not quite so pleasant when our bodies are hotter.

 - A toothbrush and mouthwash or breath mints can be a useful addition to your dance bag too!

-- Be aware of hot clammy hands – sometime this can be due to nerves, but nonetheless can be controlled by frequent washing/wiping or perhaps just some talcum powder on the palms before class.
+- Be aware of hot clammy hands – sometime this can be due to nerves, but nonetheless can be controlled by frequent washing or perhaps just some talcum powder on the palms before class.

-- Coughing and sneezing into our hands and then offering those same hands to our partner is not cool!
-Diversion of the cough/sneeze to our upper arm to avoid the hand contact, however excusing yourself from the dance floor is probably more appropriate.
-If you are suffering from a cold or cough, it is advisable to stay away from partner dancing until you’ve recovered.
+- Coughing or sneezing into our hands and then offering those same hands to our partner is not cool – even before the pandemic!
+Please excuse yourself from the dancefloor to wash your hands if you can’t hold back a cough or sneeze, and if you are suffering from a cold or cough, it is advisable to stay away from partner dancing until you’ve recovered.